yavijava/yavijava/README.txt

-Welcome to VI Java API Beta Release.
+Welcome to VI Java API 2.0 release

 WHAT IS VI JAVA API?
 VI Java API is a set of Java libraries that aim to ease the usage of VI